-ESSENTIALS CONTINUED Alarm Clock You will be responsible for waking up at certain times throughout the program.
+Toothbrush and Toothpaste Travel size recommended Buy Own Hand Sanitizer and/or Wet Wipes Required.
+Used after going to the bathroom and before eating.
+Wet wipes can be used for the "mountain shower."
+Buy Alarm Clock You will be responsible for waking up at certain times throughout the program.
 While your guide can sometimes be your alarm, there are often situations where tents are far apart.
-Be sure if you use your phone as an alarm that you have enough backup battery to accommodate for this.
-If you plan to use a watch, be sure your alarm is loud enough to work for you. 🗌 Buy 🗌 Own Toilet Paper The provided solid waste bags have a small amount of toilet paper with them, but most people do not find this to be adequate.
+Be Buy sure if you use your phone as an alarm that you have enough backup battery to accommodate for this.
+If you plan to use a watch, be sure your alarm is loud enough to work for you.
+Toilet Paper The provided solid waste bags have a small amount of toilet paper with them, but most people do not find this to be adequate.
 Estimate how much you'll need for a program of this length and place that in a plastic zip-lock bag.
 An extra zip lock bag can be helpful for pack-out of used paper.
 If you plan to use wet wipes, be wary of scented or exfoliating types as these can be an irritant for some people.
 Buy Own Pee Cloth (Optional) A reusable, antimicrobial pee cloth, used in the place of toilet paper or wet wipes.
-Example: Kula Cloth Buy Menstrual Cup (Optional) There are many things to consider about backcountry menstruation, click on the link for more information.
-Examples: Diva cup, Saalt, Lunette Buy Urination Device (Optional) Pee funnels such as the GoGirl or Freshette.
+Example: Kula Cloth Buy Own Urination Device (Optional) Pee funnels such as the GoGirl or Freshette.
 Rigid pee funnels hold their shape better.
 Used in conjunction with a pee bottle or while on a rope team.
-These can help mitigate the need to squat.
-Example: Freshette 🗌 Buy 🗌 Own Sunscreen At least an SPF of 30+.
-Zinc-based is preferred.
-Small travel-size tubes are recommended so you can put them in a close-by pocket for easy access.
-Examples: ZBlok 45, 2oz containers are a nice size.
-Buy Lip Balm Make sure if is SPF Rated.
-Example: Blistex Gold Five Star Protection SPF 30 Buy Own Personal First Aid Kit Band aids Blister Treatment Prescription Drugs Ibuprofen, etc If you wear contacts, make sure you have spares if you can't see without them Buy
+These can help mitigate the need to Buy squat.
+Example: Freshette